Walk...

 When He comes to bring us what was promised, will He find us faithful and standing in faith?
 If so, we win; if not, we loose.

-Jesus tells His disciples about a judgment that will take place here and now on this earth.
-Matthew 16:26-28 says, “What good will it be for a man if he gains the whole world, yet forfeits his soul?
-Or what can a man give in exchange for his soul?
-For the Son of Man is going to come in his Father's glory with his angels, and then he will reward each person according to what he has done.
-I tell you the truth, some who are standing here will not taste death before they see the Son of Man coming in his kingdom.”
+Matthew 16:26-28 says, “For what profit is it to a man if he gains the whole world, and loses his own soul?
+Or what will a man give in exchange for his soul?
+For the Son of Man will come in the glory of His Father with His angels, and then He will reward each according to his works.
+Assuredly, I say to you, there are some standing here who shall not taste death till they see the Son of Man coming in His kingdom.”

 I submit that one could take many of the judgment Scriptures having to do with believers in the New Testament, and apply them both to the judgment we will receive when we get to Heaven and to these present day circumstances.
 If you don’t agree with me, that’s okay.
 That is just my opinion, and in fact, has been my experience.
 But I do not wish to step on your theological toes in this matter.

-2. Judgment of un-believers.
+2. Judgment of unbelievers.

-“(Revelation 20:11-15) Then I saw a great white throne and him who was seated on it.
+(Revelation 20:11-15) “Then I saw a great white throne and him who was seated on it.
 Earth and sky fled from his presence, and there was no place for them.
 And I saw the dead, great and small, standing before the throne, and books were opened.
 Another book was opened, which is the book of life.
 The dead were judged according to what they had done as recorded in the books.
 The sea gave up the dead that were in it, and death and Hades gave up the dead that were in them, and each person was judged according to what he had done.
 Then death and Hades were thrown into the lake of fire.
 The lake of fire is the second death.
-If anyone's name was not found written in the book of life, he was thrown into the lake of fire.
+If anyone’s name was not found written in the book of life, he was thrown into the lake of fire.”

 This is the ultimate end of all sin and rebellion against the authority and holiness of almighty God; to be cast forever into the lake of everlasting fire.
 Only those whose names are written in the Book of Life will escape this final judgment.
 The names recorded in this book are those who during their life on earth availed themselves, through faith, of God’s mercy and grace.
 These fall into various categories.